This homemade quiche recipe is for Hash Brown Crusted Broccoli Cheddar Quiche Cups.

 For these mini quiche cups, I used PAM Spray Pump Olive Oil two ways and for two reasons:

-1. To spray the inside of each muffin cup to keep the quiche from sticking.
+1. To spray the inside of each muffin cup to keep the Hash Brown Crusted Broccoli Cheddar Quiche Cups from sticking.

 2. To add flavor and that golden brown hue to the hash browns by giving each hash brown crusted muffin cup a quick spray before adding in the quiche filling.
 The spray allows for just the right amount of oil, giving you control over how much is going into each hash brown cup!